Which city is cheaper, Minneapolis or Washington?

 Washington usually gets more rain in October than Minneapolis.
 Washington gets 2.9 inches (73 mm) of rain, while Minneapolis receives 1.8 inches (45 mm) of rain this time of the year.

 Minneapolis can be very cold during winter.
 Washington can get quite cold in the winter.
 Washington is much warmer than Minneapolis in the winter.
-The temperature in Washington is usually 35°F (1°C) in January, and Minneapolis stays around 15°F (-10°C).
+The daily temperature in Washington averages around 35°F (1°C) in January, and Minneapolis fluctuates around 15°F (-10°C).

 Washington usually receives less sunshine than Minneapolis during winter.
 Washington gets 139 hours of sunny skies, while Minneapolis receives 157 hours of full sun in the winter.